juniormesquitadandao/action_authorizer/README.md

 Rails authorization with controllers actions.

 ActionAuthorizer is a gem to authorize the controllers's actions.
 Designed to work with RSpec and Devise.
 Where each controller will have an authorizer with the same actions.
-Each authorizer's action will return your permission's result.
+Each action authorizer will return its permission result.

 ## Tested against Rails >= 3.0 and Ruby >= 1.9